tibetty/QueryGeoBoundary/README.md

   - *`geoName`*: name of the geo you want to obtain its boundary
   - *`options`*: optional. only support `source` option right now, you can use `{source: 'overpass'}` to mandata it to go through [overpass](https://overpass-api.de/) service (very slow, and has concurrency limitation), by default (and highly-recommended) it will use openstreetmap [nominatim](https://nominatim.openstreetmap.org/) service.

-**Return**: an array of osm places with boundary geojson (the place attributes include displayname, lat/lon, boundingbox, and the boundary geojson under "geojson"), a typical result is as below:
+**Return**: an array of osm places with boundary geojson (the place attributes include displayname, lat/lon, boundingbox, and the boundary geojson under "geojson").
+A typical result is as below:
 ```js
   [{"place_id":"158973269",
   "licence":"Data © OpenStreetMap contributors, ODbL 1.0. http://www.openstreetmap.org/copyright",